 - Now you're ready to add the five-star review control to the scene.
 To do this, add a View to the scene directly below the label you just added, and place its left edge on the scene's left guide line.
 Go to the Size Inspector and change the view's Width to 175 and the Height to 60.
-Finally, go to the Identity Inspector and change the Class to mmStarRating.
+Afterwards, go to the Identity Inspector and change the Class to mmStarRating.
 Finally change the background color of the five-star control to Mercury.

-- As your final step in this scene, pull the bottom of the text view control down towards the image view until you see the horizontal guide line appear;
+- Next, pull the bottom of the text view control down towards the image view until you see the horizontal guide line appear.

 - Run the App in the Simulator to see how the new scene looks at run time!

 The next scene that needs to be created is the Settings scene shown in Figure 4.
 This scene allows the user to log in using their email and password, or, if they don't have an account yet, sign up for one.
 Later in this blog series, we will enhance this scene so the user can enter their email address and password directly into the table view rows.

 |Figure 4 - The Settings scene.|